MrSurenK/SpendSense/README.md

 # SpendSense
-Small scale finance tracker to track and plan your spending habits
+Personal Project: Finance tracker to track and plan spending habits

+Development in progress...